Derivation of the kinetic wave equation for quadratic dispersive problems in the inhomogeneous setting: Control of the linearized operator

 We define the set of junction vertices $\mathcal V^j$ to be the union of the collection of junction vertices in the graphs $G$, and $G$ with reversed signs, and of $\{v^b_1,...,v^b_{2N}\}$ ; we say that for $m=1,...,2N$, $v^b_m \triangleright \mathcal p(v_{\text{top}}^m)$ constraints the maximal upright path leading to $v_{\text{top}}^m$.

 An integration order is chosen for the interaction vertices of the graph, defined similarly as in Subsection \ref{pairinggraphs}.
-Given this integration order, we can apply the same proof as that of Proposition \ref{pr:spanning} in order to find the free variables.
+We choose the integration order so that vertices in the trees $G$ or $G$ with reversed parities are considered first, after what the vertices $v^b_1,v^b_2,...,v^b_{2N}$ are considered.
+Given this integration order, we can apply the same proof as that of Proposition \ref{pr:spanning} in order to find the free interaction frequencys.
+There are $N(j+1)+1$ interaction free frequencies in total.

+Notice that $\xi_0=\xi_{2N}$ is a free interaction frequency, and that $\xi_0\in A^l_R$ is in the support of the integrand of \ref{id:formulaexpectancytrace2}.
+Notice that there are $N(j+1)$ remaining interaction free frequencies, which thanks to Kirchhoff's law are all linear combination of the frequencies of the initial vertices in the trees $G$ or $G$ with reversed parities.
+Hence, on the support of the integrand of \ref{id:formulaexpectancytrace2} they are bounded by $K\epsilon^{-1}$ where $K$ depends only on $j$ and on the support of $\hat W_0$.
+Hence $\underline{\xi}^f\in A^l_R\times B^{dNj}(K\epsilon^{-1})$.

 We say that for $m=1,...,2N$, the vertex $v^b_m$ is linear if the edge $(v_{\text{top}}^m,v^b_m)$ is a free edge, and if $\Omega_m$ is given by \eqref{id:formularesonancelinear}.
-Note that this coincides with the definition of linear degree one vertices for the vertices in each of the subtrees $G$, or $G$ with reversed parities.
-For $m=1,...,2N$, we say that $v^b_m$ is non-degenerate if it is a degree zero vertex, or a quadratic degree one vertex, or a linear degree one vertex such that for all $(\underline{\xi^f},\underline \eta,\underline \alpha)$ one of the following properties hold true:
+Note that this coincides with the definition of linear degree one vertices of Subsection \ref{subsec:kirchhoff} for the vertices in each of the subtrees $G$, or $G$ with reversed parities.